The Running Man may lack the sobering bite of Stephen King’s source material but its gaudy brand of satire is as fun and relevant as ever

 You look pissed, Ben.
 Believe me, you got every right to be.
 But hey, will you just let me explain.
 This is television, that’s all it is.
 It’s nothing to do with people, it’s to do with the ratings.
 For fifty years, we’ve told them what to eat, what to drink, what to wear… for Christ’s sake, Ben, don’t you understand?
 Americans love television.
 They wean their kids on it.
 Listen.
 They love game shows, they love wrestling, they love sports and violence.
 So what do we do?
 We give ’em what they want!Damon Killian

-In a Trumpian era of dwindling healthcare, social media inspired division and economic collapse for those on the fringes of society, The Running Man‘s futuristic vision, backed by a police state mentality that continues to reveal itself in today’s increasingly populist society, presents a world in which truth and morals take a backseat to personal beliefs and hollow victories, where celebrities dish out their own brand of violent justice, judge, jury and executioner.
+In a Trumpian era of dwindling healthcare, social media inspired division and economic collapse for those on the fringes of society, The Running Man‘s futuristic vision, backed by a police state mentality that continues to reveal itself in today’s increasingly populist society, presents a world in which truth and morals take a backseat to blind hatred and hollow victories, where celebrities dish out their own brand of violent retribution, judge, jury and executioner.
 Here, Dawson’s chain-smoking miscreant, further legitimised by deep fake tactics that threaten to jeopardise our freedoms in ways that are unprecedented in 2022, is the face that runs the place, dishing out violent retribution to so-called criminals in the form of The Running Man’s overblown stalkers, a rabble of armed to the teeth monsters so beyond reproach that loitering fans feel blessed when they’re smacked around for no good reason, breaking down as if touched by the divine hand of God.
 The show’s audience are a nasty rabble too, baying for blood like a media-warped lynch mob.
 Even when they side with an unstoppable Richards they have murder on the mind, a mood singularly personified by Donna Hardy’s’ Elderly Lady’ and the priceless line, “That boy’s one mean motherfucker!”
 This is a world that celebrates its social superiors in a way that is self-defeating, sullying the reputation of would-be liberators who, as in the film’s opening sequence, refuse to open fire on the starving masses only to be framed as the perpetrators.
 In many way, it’s a scarily accurate depiction of early 21st century society.

 Inevitably, it isn’t long before Richards and his buddies, having escaped from prison in head-exploding fashion (those neck braces were really something back in 1987), are picked up by ruthless television personality and host of The Running Man, Killian (Dawson), a ratings-obsessed slimeball so enamoured with success that he even resorts to kidnapping and imprisonment in his ceaseless quest for fame and adulation.
 In a movie of mostly passable performances, Dawson is inspired casting, his real-life onscreen persona the perfect fit for a living, breathing fabrication like Killian.
 Gameshow hosts, tasked with delivering smiling neutrality, always come across as deeply disingenuous, the imperfections within rarely glimpsed, but when it comes to fame and fortune decadence and debauch are never too far away.
 Killian is the very embodiment of the corruptive nature of power.
 When, early in the film, he ruthlessly fires an aging janitor over an incident with a mop, he immediately reveals his true colours and the hypocrisy of his product, smilingly reassuring the poor bloke that there’s nothing to worry about before promptly turning to stone.
 Like many celebrities caught in a bubble of power and privilege, ego reveals itself like a spiteful tongued Hydra with a plethora of unpleasant heads.